 Essays earning a score of 4 respond to the prompt inadequately.
-They may offer little discussion of the strategies Barry uses to communicate his fascination with the river, misrepresent those strategies, or analyze them incorrectly.
+They may offer little discussion of the strategies used in the article to satirize how products are marketed to consumers, misrepresent those strategies, or analyze them incorrectly.
 The prose generally conveys the writer's ideas but may suggest immature control of writing.

-3 Essays earning a score of 3 meet the criteria for a score of 4 but are less perceptive about the strategies used and/or less consistent in controlling the elements of writing.
+3 Essays earning a score of 3 meet the criteria for a score of 4 but are less perceptive about the strategies used in the article to satirize how products are marketed to consumers and/or less consistent in controlling the elements of writing.